krzentner/language-world/data/gpt-3.5-turbo/chain_md/pick-place-wall-2.md

 To pick up the puck and hold it at the target location with a short wall in the way reliably, the robot should perform the following steps:

-Steps:
-   1. Put gripper above puck
-   2. Drop gripper around puck
-   3. Close gripper around puck
-   4. Lift gripper and puck over the wall
-   5. Move gripper and puck to goal
-   6. Lower the gripper and release the puck at the target location
+    Steps:  1.
+Put gripper above the puck  2.
+Drop gripper around the puck  3.
+Close gripper around the puck  4.
+Move the puck above the wall  5.
+Move the gripper to the goal location  6.
+Release the puck

-First, put the gripper above the puck, so that we do not hit the wall while trying to grab it.
+    First, put the gripper roughly above the puck, so that we don't bump it while trying to grab it.
-    - When the robot's gripper is not above the puck, the robot should place gripper above the puck.
+    - When the robot's gripper is not above the puck, the robot should place gripper above puck.
     If the gripper isn't around the puck, put it around the puck.
-    - When the robot's gripper is not around the puck and the robot's gripper is open, the robot should drop the gripper around the puck.
+    - When the robot's gripper is not around the puck and the robot's gripper is open, the robot should drop gripper around puck.
-If the gripper is close to the puck, close the gripper to grab it.
+    If the gripper is near the puck and open, maybe we can grab it by closing the gripper.
-    - When the robot's gripper is close to the puck and the gripper is open, the robot should close gripper around the puck.
+    - When the robot's gripper is near the puck and the robot's gripper is open, the robot should close gripper around puck.
-Now that we have the puck, we need to lift it over the wall to the target location.
+    We closed the gripper, and the puck is still near the gripper, so maybe we grabbed it.
+We can move the gripper up and over the wall to the goal location.
-    - When the robot's gripper and the puck is near the wall, the robot should lift the gripper and puck over the wall.
+    - When the robot's gripper is closed and the puck is still below the height of the wall, the robot should move the gripper up over the wall.
-Move the gripper and puck to the target location.
+    Once the gripper and puck are above the wall, we can move the gripper to the goal location.
-    - When the robot and puck are lifted over the wall towards the target location, the robot should move gripper and puck to goal.
+    - When the robot's gripper and puck are above the wall, the robot should move gripper to goal location.
-Once we reach the target location, we should lower the gripper and release the puck to place it at the target location.
+    Finally, we can release the puck at the goal location.
-    - When the robot's gripper and puck have reached the target location, the robot should lower the gripper and release the puck.
+    - When the robot's gripper is at the goal location and the gripper is closed around the puck, the robot should release the puck.